open5e/open5e/source/Spellcasting/spells_a-z/g/greater-invisibility.rst

 **Duration:** Concentration, up to 1 minute

-You or a creature you touch becomes invisible until the spell ends.
+You or a creature you touch becomes :ref:`srd:invisible` until the spell ends.
 Anything the target is wearing or carrying is invisible as long as it is on the target's person.